-- assess the health needs of the people and communities they serve: - develop programs, materials, and events to teach people about health topics; - teach people how to manage existing health conditions; - evaluate the effectiveness of programs and educational materials; - help people find health services or information; - provide training programs for community health workers or other health professionals; - supervise staff who implement health education programs;

-- collect and analyze data to learn about a particular community and improve programs and services; and - advocate for improved health resources and policies that promote health (Bureau of Labor Statistics, 2021).
+- assess the health needs of the people and communities they serve; - develop programs, materials, and events to teach people about health topics; - teach people how to manage existing health conditions; - evaluate the effectiveness of programs and educational materials; - help people find health services or information; - provide training programs for community health workers or other health professionals; - supervise staff who implement health education programs; - collect and analyze data to learn about a particular community and improve programs and services; and - advocate for improved health resources and policies that promote health (Bureau of Labor Statistics, 2021).

 see Bachelor of Science in Public Health Academic Core. (p.
-76)
+95)

-Major Required Courses -36 hours
+Major Required Courses - 30 hours

-12 hours minimum apper level

-Foundations of Health Sciences 3

-Principles of Health Education and 3
+BSPH 2350 Principles of Health Education and 3

 Promotion

-Personal Health and Fitness 3
+BSPH 2352 Personal Health and Fitness 3

-Community and Public Health 3
+BSPH 3315 Community and Public Health 3

-Program Planning in Health 3
+BSPH 3320 Program Planning in Health 3

 Education and Promotion

-Theories in Health Behavior 3
+BSPH 4310 Theories in Health Behavior 3

-Health Program Evaluation 3
+BSPH 4340 Health Program Evaluation 3

+BSPH 4344 Leadership in Health Science 3

+BSPH 4350 Internship in Public Health 3

+BSPH 4285 Capstone in Public Health 2

+BSPH 4191 Seminar in Public Health 1

+One of the following

-Pathophysiology of Chronic 3
+BSPH 4360 Pathophysiology of Chronic 3

 Disease

-Tests and Measurements in EXSS 3

-Leadership in Health Science 3

-Internship in Public Health 3

-Capstone in Public Health 2

-Seminar in Public Health 1

-Foundations of Health Sciences Principles of Health Education and Promotion Personal Health and Fitness Community and Public Health Program Planning in Health Education and Promotion Theories in Health Behavior Health Program Evaluation Pathophysiology of Chronic Disease Tests and Measurements in EXSS Leadership in Health Science Internship in Public Health Capstone in Public Health
+BSPH 4370 Fundamentals of Epidemiology for 3

+Health Promotion